Educatea/wolfram/README.md

     $ bundle

-Now add your Wolfram API ID to your application.rb
+Now add your Wolfram API ID to your application.rb (You can get the ID from [here](https://developer.wolframalpha.com/portal/apisignup.html))

 ```ruby
 ENV['WOLFRAM_APPID'] = "XXXXXX-XXXXXXXXXX"